Wise Township, Michigan

 Wise Township is a civil township of Isabella County in the U.S. state of Michigan.
-The population was 1,301 at the 2000 census.
+The population was 1,355 at the 2020 census.

+History

+Wise Township was established on January 24, 1872.
+It was named after George Wise, who was one of the first settlers to the area in the community of Loomis.
+Originally, Wise Township occupied two 36-square-mile survey townships in the northeast corner of Isabella County.
+The original boundaries of the township can be seen on an 1873 county map.
+The southern half of Wise Township was set aside as Denver Township in 1876.

 Geography

-According to the United States Census Bureau, the township has a total area of 36.59 sqmi, of which 36.50 sqmi is land and 0.09 sqmi (0.11%) is water.
+According to the U.S. Census Bureau, the township has a total area of 36.59 sqmi, of which 36.50 sqmi is land and 0.09 sqmi (0.25%) is water.

+The Pere Marquette Rail-Trail runs through the township.
+The entire township is within the boundaries of the Isabella Indian Reservation.